JulianAssmann/flutter_gauges/README.md

 An axes has a few important properties:

-- `min`: The minimum value of this axes
+- `min`: The minimum value of this axis
-- `max`: The maximum value of this axes
+- `max`: The maximum value of this axis
 - `minAngle`: The angle in degrees `min` is mapped to
 - `maxAngle`: The angle in degrees `max` is mapped to
 - `radius`: The radius of the axes as a fraction of the `RadialGauge`'s size